mhamzawey/api/README.md

 2- docker-compose up -d --build

+3- wait 2-3 minutes till the composer builds and starts the containers

-3- Go to your browser:
+4- Go to your browser:

     - To access the swagger documentation for the api visit -> http:localhost:4000/swagger, to see the whole CRUD use session login, username: admin ,password:123456